pensadotech/WordGuessGame/README.md

 The player wins if can guess successfully complete the word, or losses if it runs out of failed guesses.

+ As the user enters the letters, the application will provide feedback if the letter is part of the word or not, or even if the user typed a repeated one.

 ![MainPage](./docs/WordGame.png)

 ## Who can benefit from this application